 If students encounter difficulties with access, please inform the DESP Coordinator and steps will be taken to evaluate and address the problem.
 Students may also contact the ADA/504 Compliance Officer to address his/her concerns.

 Students who have a designated license plate or a temporary parking placard issued by the Department of Motor Vehicles do not need a West Valley College parking permit; they are eligible to park in any specially marked disabled parking space.
 If these spaces are full, parking is permitted in any other parking stall.
 Parking in driveways, on lawns or other illegal parking locations is not permitted.

-Students with disabilities are expected to meet the same requirements as all other students.
-The College’s policy on Academic Substitution/Waiver is outlined in Appendix B. If you need assistance with any part of the application process, meet with your counselor.
-Please be aware that the policy in place at West Valley College applies only to this college.
+Please meet with your counselor to request a substitution or waiver of an academic requirement.
+The policy in place at West Valley College applies only to this college.
 Academic policies vary at both California State University and University of California systems.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination against individuals with disabilities in recruitment, admission and treatment after admission.
 It mandates all recipients of federal funding to make adjustments and accommodations in their programs and activities in order to provide qualified individuals with disabilities with opportunities equal to those enjoyed by individuals without disabilities.

 Section 508 amended the Rehabilitation Act to require federal agencies to make electronic and information technology accessible to individuals with disabilities.
 It provides students with disabilities access to electronic and information technology comparable to the access available to students without disabilities.